jacobkap/crimebythenumbers/docs/tests.md

 # Testing your code {#tests}

 This chapter covers how to write code that tests other code.
 It's especially useful when you write complex functions but is also useful for work such as PDF scraping or webscraping where you know the right answer (by looking at the PDF or webpage yourself) and want to be sure your scraping code did the scrape correctly.
-However, in most cases when programming for research you won't formally test you code - though you should be checking if everything makes sense and rereading your code to look out for errors (such as typos or using the wrong data).
+However, in most cases when programming for research you won't formally test your code - though you should be checking if everything makes sense and rereading your code to look out for errors (such as typos or using the wrong data).
 If you've never programmed before, I recommend that you skip this chapter entirely (or read it but don't feel pressure to understand everything) and return to it after you've finished the rest of the book.

 ## Why test your code?